RobbieLD/patterns/README.md

 # Common Software Patterns
-A library demonstrating various software patterns for educational purposes with examples in c#
+A library demonstrating various software patterns for educational purposes with examples in c#.
+These pattern exampel are to try and give a single reference for most of the commonly used software patterns.
+It's important to note that these patterns can often vary in their implimentation particularly around the use of interfaces and abstract classes.
+These examples are simply exampels of one way to do these patterns and are meant more to convey the genreal idea behind the pattern than an exact solution for implimenting them.

+These patterns are intented to be read and used as guides however for working exampels a runner in `Program.cs` is provided for each one.
+This means you can run the project and debug to see each pattern in use.
+There are also tests for each pattern showing the important aspects of each pattern and how to test for it.

 Thus far the library contains the following patterns